DID YOU KNOW THAT YOUR NUTRITIONAL NEEDS INCREASE AS YOU AGE ?

 However, if you experience constipation often, it may be time to have your vitamin levels checked to ensure that a deficiency isn't adding to the issue.

-A diet lacking sufficient amounts of fiber or magnesium (both essential for healthy digestion) may be responsible for the uncomfortable symptoms linked to chronic constipation.
-Increasing the amount of fibrous foods and water in your diet can help remedy this issue in many cases.
+A diet lacking sufficient amounts of fiber or magnesium (both essential for healthy digestion) may be responsible for the uncomfortable symptoms linked to constipation.
+Increasing the number of fibrous foods and water in your diet can help remedy this issue in many cases.

 The healthy fatty acids, often found in food sources such as fish, act as a lubricant and source of natural hydration in the body.
 Without it, your body will become overly dry, resulting in issues such as chronic dry skin and dandruff.

 Seafood, walnuts, flaxseeds, legumes, dairy, nuts, and whole grains are just some dietary choices that can help boost your zinc and fatty acid intake and help your body to better hydrate itself.

 HAVE YOU TRIED ADDING A MULTIVITAMIN TO YOUR DAILY ROUTINE?
 LET US KNOW IN THE COMMENTS BELOW!